 BA, Northwestern University, 2000

-Professor Kammrath's research interests include uniting microscopy with spectroscopy, the identification and characterization of microscopic samples of forensic interest, and the statistical analysis of pattern and impression evidence, and investigations into the significance of physical evidence.
+Dr. Kammrath’s research interests include uniting microscopy with spectroscopy, the identification and characterization of microscopic samples of forensic interest, the statistical analysis of trace, pattern and impression evidence, and investigations into the significance of physical evidence.

 Dr. Kammrath currently serves as President of the New York Microscopical Society (NYMS), and is on the Governing Board of the Eastern Analytical Symposium (EAS).
 She is also a Diplomate of the American Board of Criminalistics (ABC).